150 California Street

 150 California Street is a 24-story, 101 m office tower skyscraper located on California Street in the financial district of San Francisco, California.

 History

 Construction of the building was completed in 2000 and the building was designed by architecture firm Hellmuth, Obata + Kassabaum.
-In 2002, the AIA San Francisco and The San Francisco Business Times honored its designers with the 2002 Honor Award for Architecture.
+In 2002, the AIA San Francisco and San Francisco Business Times honored its designers with the 2002 Honor Award for Architecture.